CoderDojo/cp-local-development/README.md

 You also need to have [Git](https://git-scm.com/) installed in order to get the Community Platform code from [GitHub](https://github.com/coderdojo).
 You will also need to have [Grunt](http://gruntjs.com/) installed globally: `npm install -g grunt`.

+If you are running a Mac you will need to have xcode installed.
+You can install this via the app store on OSX.

 ## Code Setup

 Next step is to get the Community Platform code cloned and up and running.
 To do that you clone this repo and use the `localdev` command to both setup and run the code: